-Seljalandsfoss waterfall will likely be one of the first things you hear about when Iceland is in question.
+Seljalandsfoss Waterfall will likely be one of the first things you hear about when it comes to Iceland.
 The waterfalls of Iceland have truly made a name for themselves all around the world but Seljalandsfoss waterfall stands at the top.

 Seljalandsfoss waterfall is located on the South Coast, about 120 km (74,5 mi) from Reykjavík.
 For those traveling from an easterly direction, the distances are 60 km (37 mi) from Vík and 29.2 km (18 mi) from Skógafoss waterfall.